SLEEPLESS follows I Saw YOu - June 2020

 Miraculously she avoids death.
 She rises to heaven and becomes an air spirit.
 Floating in the sky she monitors children’s good and evil deeds while she waits for a place in paradise.
 That is becoming an immortal soul – her final transformation.

 Regardless of this Christian dimension in H.C.
 Andersen’s fairy tale, Rübner-Petersens interprets the Mermaid becoming a fairy as a reward to the Mermaid for her good behavior and correct ethical decision.

 Watching over people among the clouds, the Mermaid has reconciled herself – for better and worse – with her desire.
 Giving up the desire in order to survive is problematic in a feminist perspective.
 In a general human perspective, this is to some extent necessary.
 The desire can never be fully fulfilled.
 It must be adjusted according to the limitations that one’s life choices provide and for the considerations of others.

-I Saw You – The Mermaid in adulthood
+I Saw You and Sleepless – The Mermaid in adulthood

 On the EP, I Saw You, we meet the Mermaid as a grown-up woman perceiving the world from above with a helicopter view.
 Like in the fairy tales, she is the good fairy watching over people’s follies – all-knowing and all-embracing.
 As this fairy, Pernille Rübner-Petersen personifies again the Mermaid and her voice.

 The first song, I Saw You is about suffering agony in private life.
 The second song, Don’t Let the Cats Get in Your Hair, explores the common fate of mankind facing climate changes.

-The EP is on sale on iTunes and can be found on Spotify and other streaming services from the 18th of June.
+I Saw You is on sale on iTunes and can be found on Spotify and other streaming services from the 18th of June.
+Sleepless will be released in May 2020 on Spotify and other streaming services.

 Music with a feminist perspective